pmean/build-website/text/00/intention.md

 The MRFIT study had two separate compliance issues.
 First, some of the SI patients continued to smoke in spite of efforts to get them to quit.
-Second, some of the UC patients quit even thoug they didn\'t get any special encouragement.
-The researchers were glad that some of the UC patients quit, I\'m sure, and were not surprised that some of the SI patients continued to smoke.
+Second, some of the UC patients quit even thoug they didn't get any special encouragement.
+The researchers were glad that some of the UC patients quit, I'm sure, and were not surprised that some of the SI patients continued to smoke.
 But the net effect of this was to dilute the effect of smoking cessation.